HenrikDK2/dotfiles/README.md

 ## Install

-- Configuration/system files are only tested on a fresh install of Arch Linux, so keep that in mind.
+- Configuration/system files are only tested on a fresh install of Arch Linux.

 - You should have sudo and git installed on your system.

 - The scripts only work with systemd-boot.

 This project only considers my usage on an AMD machine, you might need to do some tweaking to get it working on your machine.

-If you want to use the automatic TKG-kernel installer script you would have to reconfigure it for your system.

 Clone this project to your home folder.
 Run `~/.my_scripts/init/install.sh` and follow the procedures, once done reboot the computer and pray to god that it runs :)